medic/medic-docs/configuration/create-medic-collect-app.md

     - Under `general_preferences` change the `server_url` to your `https://le-app.app.medicmobile.org`.
 Also change `sms_gateway` to the number of the gateway for the project.

 ### Step 5: Back to Anroid Studio; Under `Build Variants`, select `le_appDebug` as the Build Variant.
-Note: Don't choose `*Release` of any buildVariant because that require a certificate.
+Note: Don't choose `*Release` of any buildVariant because that require the application to be signed by a release key.

 ![alt-text](img/build-variant-debug.png "Build Variants")